-In 1957, he submitted drawings to Physique Pictorial, an American magazine, under the pseudonym Tom.
+In 1957, he submitted drawings to Physique Pictorial, an American magazine, under av-themed illustrations were published, the magazine credited Tom of Finland, a name the pseudonym Tom.
 When his gay-themed illustrations were published, the magazine credited Tom of Finland, a name he assumed for the remainder of his career.